20171cse0474/havi_hackathon/README.md

 # havi_hackathon
-Requirements-
-Sign-up
-login
-View list
-Add data from list
+Requirements- Sign-up,login,View list,Add data from list

-programming laguages used
+programming laguages used -html,php,mysql
-html
-php
-mysql

-software used
-xammp
-visual studios
+software used-xammp,visual studios

 workflow-
-There are two types of users for this
+There are two types of users for this 1)Student 2)Admin
-Student
-Admin

 1)student
 >>New student can sign up by giving details.